haensel-ams/recruitment_challenge/Data_Engineering_202309/README.md

     * *session_id*: unique identifier of this session
     * *ihc*: attribution value of this session_id for this conv_id (in range of 0-1, you get this back from the IHC API)

-*Note 1: this table is empty and needs to be filled after data has been received from the IHC API*
+*Note 1: this table does not exist by default and needs to be created using the challenge_db_create.sql file and subsequently filled after data has been received from the IHC API*

 *Note 2: the sum of 'ihc' column in the 'attribution_customer_journey' should be equal to 1 (100%) for each 'conv_id'*